-After four years of looking for the right new home for CoWineCo and a year of permitting and building the space out, we are finally settled at 2305 Colorado Blvd (just three blocks west of our previous space on the north side of the street next to Bank of America).
+After four years of looking for the right new home for CoWineCo and a year of permitting and building the space out, as of November 2012 we settled at 2305 Colorado Blvd (just three blocks west of our previous space on the north side of the street next to Bank of America).

-We could not be more excited to show you our new setup which features a more open interior with 25 foot, barrel-vaulted ceilings, concrete floors, a wrap-around bar, and beers on tap!
+Our gorgeous new setup features a more open interior with 25 foot, barrel-vaulted ceilings, concrete floors, an old library vibe with a wrap-around bar and beers on tap!

 See you there!

 |Tortoise Creek "Les Oliviers" Pinot Noir 2009|